MGKurnikovaGroup/otf_general_public/README.md

 # otf_general

-[Description]
+[Description] ... using AMBER20.

 ## Setup

 1. Create a directory, clone otf_general into that directory.
 A parent directory will be needed for the simulations.
 2. Install [Anaconda](https://docs.anaconda.com/anaconda/install/)
 3. Install pymbar and alchemlyb:
 ```